Our Research

 Quality Care

 We study how well people with respiratory disease are being managed and treated to ensure they have the best care and best health possible.
-Our quality of care work has more directly supported COPD programs in hospitals and health districts across Canada.
+Our quality of care work has directly supported COPD programs in hospitals and health districts across Canada.

 Safety and Effectiveness

-the safety and effectiveness of long-acting bronchodilators and other respiratory disease medications have contributed valuable new knowledge to the management of COPD and Asthma-COPD overlap syndrome and are cited by high-profile clinical practise guidelines such as those developed by The Medical Letter.
+The safety and effectiveness of long-acting bronchodilators and other respiratory disease medications have contributed valuable new knowledge to the management of COPD and Asthma-COPD overlap syndrome and are cited by high-profile clinical practise guidelines such as those developed by The Medical Letter.
 This success has contributed to Canada’s status as a world leader in respiratory disease research.

 Burden of Disease

-The team's studies on burden of disease has alerted an international audience of decision makers, physicians, researchers and the general public of the huge impact of disease.
+The team's studies on burden of disease has alerted an international audience of decision makers, physicians, researchers and the general public of the impact of lung disease.
 One notable paper showed that one in four people will be affected by COPD over their lifetime.
 This work was used by members of provincial parliament to petition the passing of the Lung Health Act, which is a commitment to prevent and improve the care of people with lung disease through the formation of an Ontario Lung Health Advisory Council.

 CanBREATHE